Boulder Philharmonic Orchestra

 BEETHOVEN Symphony No. 4

-6:30 PM – Free pre-concert talk hosted by Marilyn Cooley of Colorado Public Radio, with Music Director Michael Butterman and cellist Astrid Schween
+6:30 PM – Free pre-concert talk hosted by Marilyn Cooley of Colorado Public Radio, with Music Director Michael Butterman, cellist Astrid Schween and composer Kristin Kuster

 Silver Circle Concert Sponsors

 Sara and David Harper

 Astrid Schween Sponsor

 Colorado Public Radio host Marilyn Cooley and Music Director Michael Butterman give an introduction to the concert in this podcast:

 About Astrid Schween

 New York born cellist Astrid Schween is an internationally recognized soloist, chamber artist, and teacher.
 This season marks her second year with the Juilliard String Quartet; in 2016, she succeeded Joel Krosnick as cellist of the Quartet and joined the Juilliard cello faculty.